Estimated reading time: 14 minutes

 It’s taken me 10 years of blogging to find my way, and I hope I can continue to offer my community what they desire.

 I want to thank the CBB community for believing in CBB and spreading the word with their friends and family.

-This blog is a frugal living family blog, and meant to stay that way.
+This blog is a frugal living family blog meant to stay that way.

-I hope that has answered a couple of your questions, Mike and Kristie, but please read the other blogging resource posts I’ve written.
+I hope that has answered some of your questions, Mike and Kristie, but please read the other blogging resource posts I’ve written.

 See the blog post links below about how to blog.